Hobby, Recreation, Social Clubs & Groups

 The Pacific Northwest Mustang Club hosts two annual car shows, holds monthly meetings and cruises, and participates in parades and other Mustang-related activities.

-The SSSCC - Sand and Sage Sports Car Club is a group of car enthusiasts that meet monthly for autocrossing and fun!
-They provide a safe environment for autosports and car control with the help of experienced drivers.
+The Sand & Sage Sports Car Club is a group of car enthusiasts that meet monthly for autocrossing and fun!
+All events are held at the former Tri-Cities Raceway.

 Three Rivers Model T Ford Club